TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-importkeyfromhsm-mooncake.md

 ## **Recommended Steps**

 * Before importing a HSM-protected key to key vault you will need to download the BYOK toolset.
 Please note that is feature is available on Windows only
-* The link aobve shows you how to generate a key using Thales generatekey program and transfer your key to your key vault.
+* The link above shows you how to generate a key using Thales generatekey program and transfer your key to your key vault.

 **Troubleshooting**